Kotlin/dokka/docs/topics/runners/dokka-gradle.md

 </tab>
 </tabs>

-See [Configuration example](#configuration-example) if you are not sure where to apply Dokka.
+See [Configuration examples](#configuration-examples) if you are not sure where to apply Dokka.

 > Under the hood, Dokka uses the [Kotlin Gradle plugin](https://kotlinlang.org/docs/gradle-configure-project.html#apply-the-plugin)
 > to perform autoconfiguration of [source sets](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets)